IIT Goa: Campus

-The campus is located at Farmagudi, Ponda approximately 29 km southeast of Panaji, the capital of Goa and it is a temporary campus.
+The temporary campus is located at Farmagudi, Ponda approximately 29 km southeast of Panaji, the capital of Goa and it is a temporary campus with minimal facilities borrowed from GEC Goa.
+As of now the state government has not given any land to build a campus and lacks the political will to do so.
 The state of Goa is well connected by road ways, rail ways and air ways with various parts of the country.
 At present IIT Goa is temporarily accommodated and functioning in the Goa Engineering College (GEC) Campus located at Farmagudi, Goa.

 Goa Government had identified land for permanent campus in Guleli village panchayat in North Goa's Sattari sub district, measures approximately 320 acres, has been approved by Union ministry of human resources development (HRD).
 The MHRD expects that the IIT Goa will function from the temporary campus for just the initial three years and is expected to move to its permanent facility by the fourth year.

 In May 2020, four years after IIT Goa started running, Goa Chief Minister Pramod Sawant handed over the documents of transfer of land (admeasuring 10 lakh square meters) in Melauli, Sattari, to the Director of IIT Goa, Prof. B.K.
 Mishra.
 This was far from the first site on which the government was trying to build the IIT Goa campus.
 Prior to this, sites at Canacona and Sanguem were identified, but plans to set up the campus in these places were scrapped after resistance and opposition from local residents in both these areas.

 However, protests by residents over the Melauli site which had started in February 2020, continued in the following months.
 In August 2020, the residents of Melauli organized a particularly unique protest, tying rakhis to the trees that the government had marked for felling for the proposed IIT Goa project.
 Reasons for opposing the project is that the site is a forest area.
 Located at the foothills of the Western Ghats, the land is covered with cashew trees that the villagers claim, have sustained them for generations.
 As such, they have been demanding that the government find an alternative site for the IIT campus, which will not cause as much loss to the environment.